Skip to main content

 Cupcakes have the butter and sugar creamed together before adding other ingredients one at a time, while muffins throw everything in at once and mix it together.
 Probably that's why cupcakes are light & airy and muffins are much denser.
 Muffins are available in both savoury varieties, such as cheese muffins, or sweet varieties such as blueberry, chocolate chip, lemon or banana flavours.

-Cupcakes or muffins......My kids like them both.
+Cupcakes or muffins......We like them both.
 Especially if it is chocolate.

 Ingredients: